ovis-hpc/ldms/README.md

-# Introduction
+# OVIS / LDMS

-__OVIS__ is a modular system for HPC data collection, transport, storage, log message exploration, and visualization as well as analysis.
+OVIS is a modular system for HPC data collection, transport, storage, -log message exploration, and visualization as well as analysis.

-## Lightweight Distributed Metric Service (LDMS)

 LDMS is a low-overhead, low-latency framework for collecting, transfering, and storing metric data on a large distributed computer system.

-The framework includes
+The framework includes:

-* a public API with a reference implementation,
+* a public API with a reference implementation
-* tools for collecting, aggregating, transporting, and storing metric values,
+* tools for collecting, aggregating, transporting, and storing metric values
-* collectors for several common types of metrics.
+* collectors for several common types of metrics
-* Data transport over socket, RDMA (IB/iWarp/RoCE), and Cray Gemini as well as Aries.
+* Data transport over socket, RDMA (IB/iWarp/RoCE), and Cray Gemini as well as Aries

 The API provides a way for vendors to expose system information in a uniform manner without being required to provide source code for accessing the information (although we advise it be included)